 Trips for 2014-15:

-Next year, PC students and faculty will once again lead a service trip to Nicaragua to work with Waves of Hope around the theme of “youth development” from December 27, 2014 - Jan.
-3, 2015.
+PC students and faculty will once again lead a service trip to Nicaragua to work with Waves of Hope, a non-profit organization that works in rural communities in Nicaragua to promote local education and literacy, around the theme of “youth development."

 The trip will coincide with the course Justice Across Borders.
-This course iscross-listed with Global Studies and Public and Community Service.
-This course focuses on historical and current relationships between the United States and its bordering communities.
-It examines the political, economic and social aspects of these relationships.
-The trip will be led by Kara Cebulko and Magali Garcia Pletch.
+This course focuses on the historical and current relationships between the United States and its bordering communities, examining the political, economic and social aspects of these relationships.

-The program will focus on working with a migrant community in Tijuana.
-Students will fly in to San Diego and cross the border into Mexico, and then cross again to fly back to Providence from San Diego.
-Participants will experience the physical border-crossing that the community they work with has experienced.
+The trip will focus on working with a migrant community in Tijuana, México.
+Students will fly in to San Diego, CA and cross the border into México for the duration of the trip.
+Participants will experience the physical border-crossing that the community they will be working with experiences on a daily basis.
 In Tijuana, participants will work with an organization called Esperanza

 .
-Esperanza works to build a community both literally and figuratively along the border of the U.S and Mexico.
-Participants work in that community and help build homes for the immigrants that need them.
+Esperanza works to build a community both literally and figuratively along the border of the U.S and México.
+Participants will work in thecommunity and help build homes for migrants.

 Visualizing Peace and Justice: Quito, Ecuador